zchee/golang-wiki/Modules.md

 #### Daily Workflow

-Note there was no `go get` required in the example above.
+Prior to 1.16, no `go get` or `go mod tidy` was required prior to running `go build -o hello`.
+Implicit modification of `go.mod` and `go.sum` files was disabled by default in 1.16.

 Your typical day-to-day workflow can be: